7 Books That Permanently Changed How I Think and Work

 2. Atomic Habits by James Clear

 I'd read habit books before.
 Most said "be disciplined" in 200 pages.
-Clear's contribution is the systems framework: don't focus on goals, focus on the system of small behaviors that lead to the goal.
+Clear's contribution is the systems framework: don't focus on goals, focus on the system of small behaviors that leads to the goal.
 Goals are about results.
 Systems are about processes.

 Three ideas I use daily: